llun/homebridge-wifipresence/readme.md

 }
 ```

-`MAC ADDRESS1` is device wifi MAC for telling homebridge when this MAC is present, make the room occipied.
-It can have more than 1 MAC address.
+`MAC ADDRESSX` is the device WiFi MAC Address that you want to monitor.
+Once this MAC Address is connected to your network, Homebridge will then trigger the presence sensor to make the room occupied.
+You can add more than 1 MAC address, and they should be written in lower case (i.e.: `aa:bb:cc:dd:ee:ff`).

-`presenceFile` is path to list of MAC address, currently default is `/var/lib/misc/presence.wifi` same as in [presence.sh](presence.sh) script.
+`presenceFile` is the path to list of MAC addresses.
+Currently, the default path is `/var/lib/misc/presence.wifi`, the same as in [presence.sh](presence.sh) scripts.

+### Presence scripts
+Two presence scripts are provided:

-Run `presence.sh` file in router/access point to gathering devices MAC address from wifi interfaces.
+- `presence.sh`: To run on the router/access point to gather device MAC addresses from WiFi interfaces.
+- `presence.sh`: To run on the server where Homebridge is running, for when you do not have access or cannot run scripts on the router/access point.

 ## License